• Skip to primary navigation

 After lining the trench with weed fabric, lay the pipe in the centre.
 Surround the pipe with small stone which is available from the builder’s merchants and garden centres.
 Clean stone with an average diameter of 20mm is fine.

 When the pipe is surrounded by an equal thickness of stone, i.e. there should be a top covering of stone equal to, or greater than the side covering, the weed fabric should be folded over the top.
-At least 150mm of topsoil is then replaced to lay your turf on.
+As stated above, you shoudl try to ensure at least 300mm of topsoil is laid over the top of the pipe to lay your turf on.
 This area can then be rolled to assist with regrowth.

 French Drains